 Dutch police break up rowdy rallies at colonial-era statue

+Five people were detained during unrest after small groups from each side refused to disperse, authorities said.
+There were no reports of injuries.
 Protesters scattered in groups in neighbourhoods in the town of Hoorn, about 45 kilometres (30 miles) north of Amsterdam, as riot police moved in with vans, footage showed.

-One demonstrator was arrested and there were reports of scuffles between rival groups, Dutch news agency ANP reported.
-Police in riot gear cleared the area around the statue, it said.
+Police with shields and batons broke up crowds near a large statue of Jan Pieterszoon Coen, an officer in the Dutch East India Company who is seen by some as a hero of the country's Golden Age and by others as a brutal oppressor.
+A group of around 20 supporters carried Dutch flags with the name "Coen" written on them.
+Around 250 protesters attended an earlier peaceful protest on the outskirts of town calling for Coen's statue to be taken down.

 ALSO READ